Self-Monitoring, Analysis and Reporting Technology: Self-tests

 ATA drives may support a periodic short operation called "offline data collection".
 Although this feature is marked "obsolete", many modern hard drives retain this feature.
 The drive remains operable during collection and any result is reflected only in SMART attributes (some attributes only update when "offline").

 Drives remain operable during self-test, unless a "captive" option (ATA only) is requested.

 The self-test logs for SCSI and ATA drives are slightly different.

 The ATA drive's self-test log can contain up to 21 read-only entries.
 When the log is filled, old entries are removed.

+Controversy

+The S.M.A.R.T. information may be cleared or modified with the firmware mass production tools, but actually depends on the controller and the hard disk drive / solid-state drive model.
+This is usually only seen in developing markets (such as China and India).